-However, American Express lets you check for pre-approved offers on their website.
+It’s worth noting, though, that American Express lets you check for pre-approved offers on their website.
 Pre-approval means a strong chance of a successful application, and checking won’t hurt your credit score.

-- The Amex EveryDay requires a 700+ credit score.
+The Amex EveryDay requires a 700+ credit score.
 So, you need at least good credit to qualify for this card.

-- Keep in mind that while credit history is extremely important, it isn’t the only factor.
+Keep in mind that while credit history is extremely important, it isn’t the only factor.
 Your income and other debts also play a role in approval.

+Sorry to break it to you, but it's higly unlikely you'll get approved for it.
+Everyday's got a 700 requirement, so with 591 you most likely will be rejected and just add a new hard inquiry on your file, lowering your score further.
 If you're focused on rebuilding your credit, I'd say go for a secured card: they rarely turn people down, and you can build your score just fine with them.

 Good if you have a score over 700ish.
 The thing is the better your score, the higher your credit limit.
 Make sure to check your credit score in advance before applying.
 Good luck!